These are reminders to myself about how to work with dogs.

 Earn trust and respect.
 Be a leader that the dog doesn’t want to let down.

 Leaders provide direction and protection.
-Direction means exercise and discipline.
-Work, play, and meeting other dogs drains energy.
+Direction means exercise and discipline through working roles, play, and meeting other dogs.
 A tired dog is a happy dog.
-Protection means health and safety.
-The dog recognizes the leader for meeting their needs and helping them be balanced.
+Dogs recognize leaders for meeting their needs and helping them be balanced.

 High value treats go a long way.
 Positive reinforcement is critical for basic obedience.
 But having treats all the time is unrealistic.
 Phase out treats fairly quickly in favor of positive attention.
 When using treats, make sure they are high value and engage the dog’s nose.